dylan-travis/amz-json-documentation/ELECTRIC_LIGHT/ELECTRIC_LIGHT_documentation.md

 ### gpsr_safety_attestation

-Check ìyesî if your product doesnít have any warning and safety information, as it can be used safely and as intended without it.
+Check ‚Äúyes‚Äù if your product doesn‚Äôt have any warning and safety information, as it can be used safely and as intended without it.

 **Type:** array